BxCppDev/homebrew-bxtap/README.rst

      $ sudo aptitude install libgl-dev

-* Brew some Linuxbrew modules from source:
+* Brew some Linuxbrew modules from source, step by step:

   .. code:: sh